Iran protests leave 'over 100 dead,' Amnesty says | DW | 19.11.2019

 "The organization believes that the real death toll may be much higher, with some reports suggesting as many as 200 have been killed," Amnesty said in a statement.

+The harsh tactics used against protesters used include live fire, snipers firing into crowds from rooftops and in one case a helicopter, Amnesty said.

-Iran's government has not provided an official figure of the death toll.
+Iran's government has not provided an official figure of the death toll and local media has reported only a handful of deaths.
 At least 1,000 people have reportedly been arrested and the Kayhan newspaper, which is close to hardliners, suggested Tuesday that some protest leaders could be executed.

 The protests began Friday after the government announced a hike in the price of subsidized gasoline, with drivers stopping vehicles on major roads in Tehran to block traffic.